ojzene/rssserver/README.md

 # rssserver

-To install all the dependencies
+# To install all the dependencies

-# npm install
+npm install

+# To serve the application locally

+npm start